caroleolivier/caroleolivier.github.io/_posts/2017-11-08-adding-emoji-support.md

 <img class="emoji" title=":elephant:" alt=":elephant:"
 src="https://assets-cdn.github.com/images/icons/emoji/unicode/1f418.png" height="20" width="20">
 ```
-So adding 30 or so emojis like I did above result into 30 (very important) HTTP calls :phone: over the network.
+So adding 30 or so emojis like I did above results into 30 (very important) HTTP calls :phone: over the network.

 ##### Conclusion

-This is really cool :+1: I can now write professional looking posts :bowtie: and really convey my emotions behind each line :smiley: :sob: else how could you possibly know how I feel? 🤔 (<= not a GitHub emoji yet :cry:)
+This is really cool :+1: I can now write professional looking posts :bowtie: and really convey the emotions behind each line :smiley: :sob: else how could you possibly know how I feel? 🤔 (<= not a GitHub emoji yet :cry:)

 (How creepy is this emoji? :neckbeard:)